When the Levees Broke: Synopsis

 The film focuses on the changed lives of New Orleans residents after Hurricane Katrina hit.
 The film shows residents in the midst of disaster dealing with death, devastation and disease.
 Spike Lee said about the film:

 New Orleans is fighting for its life.
 These are not people who will disappear quietly — they're accustomed to hardship and slights, and they'll fight for New Orleans.
 This film will showcase the struggle for New Orleans by focusing on the profound loss, as well as the indomitable spirit of New Orleaneans.

 This documentary is Spike Lee's third, preceded by 4 Little Girls (1997), about the Birmingham church bombing of 1963; and Jim Brown: All-American (2002), about the football player.

-Shooting for the film began three months after Hurricane Katrina hit, when Lee and his camera crew took the first of eight trips to New Orleans.
+Shooting for the film began a few months after the hurricane hit, after Thanksgiving, when Lee and his camera crew took the first of eight trips to New Orleans.
 They conducted interviews and taped footage for the film.
 Lee hoped to hear varying opinions of the storm and responses to the storm's destruction.
 He interviewed nearly 100 people of diverse backgrounds and opinions for his film.